openMF/mifos-passcode-cmp/README.md

 	- `windows/`
   		- Windows Hello implementation for Platform Authenticator.
    	- `linux/`

+     - `macOS/`
        - LocalAuthenticator implementation for Platform Authenticator.
-     - `macOS/`
   - `jsMain/`
   	- WebAuthN implementation for using the available FIDO2 or Platform Authenticator.
   - `wasmMain/`
   	- WebAuthN implementation for using the available FIDO2 or Platform Authenticator.
+### `mifos-authenticator-passcode`
+This module provides logic for pass-code authentication and the pass-code screen.

+- **`commonMain/`**
+  	- Contains working logic for passcode authentication.
+	- Defines the passcode screen ui and its components.

 ### `sample`